By Joe Haggerty

 Joe Haggerty can be reached at firstname.lastname@example.org.
 Follow Joe on Twitter at http:twitter.comHackswithHaggs

-Here are the links from around the hockey world, and what I’m reading while using “malarkey” in my day-to-day vocabulary as much as possible.
+Here are all the links from around the hockey world, and what I’m reading, while proud of my wife and daughter participating in today’s Women’s March.